Common Dog Behavioral Issues

 As much as we all love our beloved four-legged friends, we’ve all experienced undesirable behavior issues with either our own or someone else’s pet.
 Identifying the behavior, isolating the problem and being educated on the common issues and treatments, is the best solution for helping your pet stop the behavior.
 A dog's natural instinct is to please their owner, so working with their personality to find some common ground where the both of you can enjoy each other's company, is the ultimate goal.
 The following is a list of the most common behavioral issues that pet owners typically face at some point.

 Digging is a natural canine instinct and can’t be shut down—so don’t fight your dog on this one, instead, join in the fun and model where digging can happen.
 Select a spot in your yard or on your walk where he won’t do too much damage if he digs.
 Encourage him to use that spot by burying something there that he needs to dig up, and then praise him when he does.
 You -could also limit a specific area in your yard, by fencing a small portion of dirt off, where your dog can dig.
 Remember, if your dog is digging in an unacceptable spot, it’s because you haven’t directed him to the acceptable spot to dig or you’ve left your dog unattended and they got carried away in the wrong spot.
+With the different seasons we experience in our part of the state, it's important to pay close attention to changes in the soil.
+Central Oregon can have extreme weather conditions which can create changes in your yard, whether it's the growth of mushrooms or piles of snow.
+So we suggest you familiarize yourself with the areas your animals spend time digging around in, just to be safe.
 Indoor digging can be a real problem and often indicates boredom or anxiety.
 If your dog is scratching at the floor, has started to dig in the same spot or seems preoccupied with a certain area in your house, put him someplace safe, which generally is in a confined space, and give him appropriate toys and chews to play with.
 If you catch your dog starting to dig at the floor inside, immediately take him outside to his designated digging area.
 Redirecting your dog has many benefits including forcing you to get engaged, which is ideal for both you and your pet’s state of mind.

 Stealing Food, Clothing, or Other Objects